Multipath Fading Channel

 release(rayChan); rayChan.Visualization = 'Doppler spectrum'; % Display Doppler spectrum from 5000 frame transmission numFrames = 5000; for i = 1:numFrames msg = randi([0 1],bitsPerFrame,1); modSignal = qpskMod(msg); rayChan(modSignal); end

 When the bandwidth is too small for the signal to resolve the individual components, the frequency response is approximately flat because of the minimal time dispersion caused by the multipath channel.
 This kind of multipath fading is often referred to as narrowband fading, or frequency-flat fading.

-We now reduce the signal bandwidth from 500 kb/s (250 ksym/s) to 20 kb/s (10 ksym/s), so the channel's delay span (15 microseconds) is much smaller than the QPSK symbol period (100 microseconds).
+We now reduce the signal bandwidth from 500 kb/s (250 ksym/s) to 20 kb/s (10 ksym/s), so the delay span (15 microseconds) of the channel is much smaller than the QPSK symbol period (100 microseconds).
 The resultant impulse response has very small intersymbol interference (ISI) and the frequency response is approximately flat.

 To simplify and speed up modeling, narrowband fading channels are typically modeled as a single-path fading channel.
 That is, a multipath fading model overspecifies a narrowband fading channel.
 The following settings correspond to a narrowband fading channel.
 Notice that the shape of the bandlimited impulse response is flat.

 release(rayChan); rayChan.PathDelays = 0; % Single fading path with zero delay rayChan.AveragePathGains = 0; % Average path gain of 1 (0 dB) for i = 1:numFrames % Display impulse and frequency responses for 2 frames msg = randi([0 1],bitsPerFrame,1); modSignal = qpskMod(msg); rayChan(modSignal); end